-Due to the inherent complexity in analyzing traces of this size, novel bleeding-edge data engineering tecniques were adopted to performed the required computations.
+Due to the inherent complexity in analyzing traces of this size, non-trivial data engineering tecniques were adopted to performed the required computations.
 We used the framework Apache Spark to perform efficient and parallel Map-Reduce computations.
 In this section, we discuss the technical details behind our approach.